 Lillian J. Ratliff is an Assistant Professor in the Department of Electrical Engineering at the University of Washington.
-She also holds an Adjunct Professor position in the Allen School of Computer Science and Engineering at UW.
-Prior to joining UW she was a postdoctoral researcher in EECS at UC Berkeley (2015-2016) where she also obtained her PhD (2015) under the advisement of Shankar Sastry.
+She also holds an Adjunct Assistant Professor position in the Allen School of Computer Science and Engineering at UW.
+Prior to joining UW, Lillian obtained her PhD in EECS at UC Berkeley (2015).
 She holds a MS (UNLV 2010) and BS (UNLV 2008) in Electrical Engineering as well as a BS (UNLV 2008) in Mathematics.
-Her research interests lie at the intersection of game theory, optimization, and learning.
-She draws on theory from these areas to develop new theoretical models of human decision-making in societal-scale cyber-physical systems (e.g., intelligent infrastructure) and computational schemes to shape the outcome of competitive interactions.
-She is a recipient of the NSF Graduate Research Fellowship (2009), NSF CISE CRII Award (2017), the NSF CAREER Award (2019), and the ONR Young Investigator award (2020).
+Lillian's research interests lie at the intersection of game theory and economics, optimization, machine learning, and control theory.
+She draws on theory from these areas to develop new theory for decision-making in societal-scale learning-enabled systems.
+Lillian is the recipient of an NSF Graduate Research Fellowship (2009), NSF CISE Research Initiation Initiative award (2017), and an NSF CAREER award (2019), and the ONR Young Investigator award (2020).
+She was awarded the UW CoE Junior Faculty Award in 2021.
 Lillian was also an invited speaker at the NAE China-America Frontiers of Engineering Symposium (2019) and recently awarded the Dhanani Endowed Faculty Fellowship (2020).